 COST is often called upon to replicate unique surroundings.
 The barrel room at Founders Taproom in Detroit is no exception.
 The barrel room concept was inspired by the gypsum mining caves located 85 feet below Grand Rapids, MI.
 This is where Founders Brewing Company “barrel-age” their distinctive craft beers.
-The simulated rockwork walls, old whiskey barrels, and beautiful oak theme finishes provide patrons the experience of being in an actual barrel aging cave.
+The simulated rockwork walls, old whiskey barrels, and beautiful oak theme finishes provide patrons with the experience of being in an actual barrel-aging cave.

 The Founders team contracted with COST to deliver the mining cave design intent.
-Shop drawings and samples were developed based upon cave reference photos provided by ownership.
+Shop drawings and samples were developed based on cave reference photos provided by ownership.
 Once approved, COST field personnel and artisans were dispatched to perform the plastering, sculpting, and theme painting.

 Photographs provided by Founders Brewing Company.